Self directed support - personal budgets

 How can I receive my PB?

-People can either manage the budget themselves as a direct payment, a trusted member of their family can manage it, or the council can help them manage the money and services for them.
+People can either manage the budget themselves as a direct payment via a pre-paid card, a trusted member of their family can manage it, or the council can help them manage the money and services for them.

 How is a PB worked out?